matterhorn-chat/matterhorn/README.md

 To edit your current message in an external editor (`$EDITOR`), use the default binding of `M-k`.

-To preview the message you're about to send while you compose it (e.g. to check on how your Markdown syntax will be rendered), toggle preview mode with the default binding `M-p`.
+To see a live preview of the message you're about to send while you compose it (e.g. to check on how your Markdown syntax will be rendered), toggle preview mode with the default binding `M-p`.

 To change channels, use `/focus` or one of the default bindings `C-n` (next channel), `C-p` (previous channel), `C-g` (fast channel switch).